NCAS-CMS/cfdm/README.md

 * create new field constructs in memory

+* inspect field constructs

-* modify field construct metadata and data
+* modify field construct metadata and data in memory

 * create subspaces of field constructs

-* write field constructs to CF-netCDF datasets
+* write field constructs to a CF-netCDF dataset on disk

 ----------------------------------------------------------------------